 Step 4: Start growing your list

 In order to convert subscribers into customers, you need to work on growing your email list.
-Here are 3 ideas you can work on implementing this month to convince more people to agree to receiving email updates from you:
+Here are 3 ideas you can work on implementing this month to convince more people to agree to receive email updates from you:

 - Idea #1: Write a short ebook and promote it on social media and in your blog content.
 Think of the pain points you know your ideal customers have, and write an ebook that provides readers with answers to their questions and solutions to their problems.
 Focus on leveraging yourself and your brand as a trusted resource.
 For example, if you sell athletic shoes, write an ebook about how to improve your running form.
 Gate your ebook behind a landing page on your website, and offer the resource as a free download in exchange for an email address.